Badisi/xkeybrew/docs/guides/CODING.md

 ## <a name="commit">Git Commit Guidelines</a>

-We have very precise rules over how our git commit messages can be formatted.
-This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-But also, we use the git commit messages to **generate** the XKeyBrew [Changelog](../../CHANGELOG.md) document.
+Like the Angular Team we use very precise rules over how our git commit messages can be formatted.
+This leads to **more readable messages** that are easy to follow when looking through the **project history** but also helps to **generate** the XKeyBrew [Changelog](../../CHANGELOG.md) document.

-> A detailed explanation of guidelines and conventions can be found in this [document](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#).
+> A detailed explanation of Angular Team's guidelines and conventions can be found in this [document](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#).

 ### Commit Message Format